samjoredw/coms-4156-team-project/README.md

 When a user performs an action in the client app (like searching for drug interactions), a request is sent to our drug interaction API hosted on GCP.
 The API processes the request and returns relevant drug information or interaction data, which is then presented to the user in an easy-to-understand format.

 ## Building and Running the Client

+Here is how you run the client locally (vs. using the hosted version mentioned above).

 #### Prerequisites
 * python